allenmonkey970/Basic-C-Library-Management-System/README.md

 # Library Management System

 This is a basic library management system implemented in C++.
 The system allows you to add books to the library and display their details.
-The include  features such as reading book data from a CSV file and  functionalities for book lookup and online checkout.
+This include  features such as reading book data from a CSV file and  functionalities for book lookup and online checkout.

 ## Getting Started